HN020719/HealthyRecipeInsights/README.md

 We classify the submissions into two types: early and late. dates before 2013-06-18 are defined as early and dates after 2013-06-18 are defined as late.
 We want to test whether the average rating is MAR dependent on early and late submissions.

-In the table below, we show the distribution of early, denoted as True, and late, denoted as False, is very different.
+In the table and bar chart below, we show the distribution of early, denoted as True, and late, denoted as False, is very different.

 | submitted   |   rating_missing = False |   rating_missing = True |
 |:------------|-------------------------:|------------------------:|